 The Workforce change strategy implementation support guide assists agencies on how to develop an appropriate workforce change strategy when workplace change is being considered that is likely to result in the displacement of employees.

 The completed assessment must be provided to the PSC.
-The timing of the assessments will be communicated with agencies.
+The timing and form for the assessments will be communicated with agencies.